swei1999/ReporterDeaths/README.md

 information about worker deaths from crossfire, dangerous assignments, and murder.
 From the table and timeplot from parts a and b, we see that the majority of journalists/media workers are murdered.
-From part c, we gain that the most dangerous jobs are broadcast reporters, print reporters, camera operators, and editors.
+From part c, we see that the most dangerous jobs are broadcast reporters, print reporters, camera operators, and editors.
 Lastly, from part d, we see that the most deaths occur in Iraq, Syria, the Philippines, Somalia, Algeria, Pakistan, Russia, and Mexico.